Santa Monica neighborhoods: North of Montana Avenue

-San Vicente Boulevard is the northernmost major street in Santa Monica.
-The streets North of San Vicente are generally considered a subsection of the North of Montana neighborhood, but distinguished because of La Mesa Drive.
-Homes on La Mesa Drive are among the most expensive in Los Angeles County and often contain views of the Riviera Country Club with peeks of the Pacific Ocean or picturesque Santa Monica Canyon.
-La Mesa Drive is one of the least known in the city.
-It's planted with a dense canopy of rare Moreton Bay fig trees, making the street a picturesque walking location.
-Twenty blocks closer to the ocean, the Santa Monica Steps at 4th Street are a popular set of 189 very steep steps that lead down into the canyon.
-Rather than being used as a convenient direct route from Canyon Charter School to Adelaide Drive, they are more often utilized for intense workouts and are an excellent place for spotting sweating celebrities.
+North of San Vicente Boulevard, which is the northernmost major street in Santa Monica, is an area that features some of Santa Monica's largest residential lots, that often have views of the Riviera Country Club, the Pacific Ocean or Santa Monica Canyon.
+One of the most picturesque streets in this neighborhood is La Mesa Drive, which is planted with a dense canopy of rare Moreton Bay fig trees, making the street a popular walking location.
+Farther west, and just a few blocks from the beach, lies Adelaide Drive with its historic homes and ocean views, where the Santa Monica Stairs can be found at 4th Street, which are a popular set of 189 very steep steps that lead down into the canyon.
+In addition to being used as a convenient direct route from Adelaide Drive to Santa Monica Canyon, the steps are often used for intense workouts and are an excellent place for spotting sweating celebrities.
 Streets north of San Vicente are usually short and contain gated estates.
 North of San Vicente the streets are La Mesa Drive, La Mesa Way, Gale Place (developed by one of the area's prolific post-Depression contractors, Cecil Gale), Woodacres Road, Esparta Way, Ermont Place, Foxtail Drive, Larkin Place, Winnett Place and Adelaide Drive.
 This is part of the "North of Montana" 90402 zip code.

 West of 7th and East of Ocean Avenue is the neighborhood noted by 100' x 220' foot lots, some of which have been subdivided into 50 X 220.
 Many of Santa Monica's historically significant land-marked homes are located here, and a few are designated as such in the National Registry.

 North of Montana is served by two highly regarded public elementary schools - Franklin School for the residents on 15th through the west side of 26th, and Roosevelt for the families on 14th Street down to Ocean Avenue.

 During Halloween, the streets near 16th Street and Georgina Avenue are packed with trick-or-treaters, partiers and gawkers because residents go all-out in decorating their homes for the holiday.
 North of Montana is the only Santa Monica neighborhood with a privately funded 24-hour-a-day patrol service managed by the Santa Monica Protective Association.
 The neighborhood is not represented by an association, but there is an active organized no-growth group.